Does your website have an SSL certificate?

 What does this mean?

-Come July, Google Chrome will display notices in the URL bar if a site doesn't use an SSL certificate.
+Google Chrome displays notices in the URL bar if a site doesn’t use an SSL certificate.
 They already are ranking https (this is the secure, SSL certificate version) sites higher than standard http.

 Google has already started putting notices in the URL bar to let the users know if the company has secured their website.